dorahacksglobal/BUIDL-NFT/README.md

 ## Ideas

-For ideas of interesting use cases of loot box, we are maintaining an idea list.
+For ideas of interesting use cases of loot box, we are maintaining an [lootboxideas.md](https://github.com/dorahacksglobal/lootboxideas.md).
 Everyone can contribute to the idea list and enlighten others of what loot box can do.